jnijeremy/blog/_posts/2016-01-31-JavaScript-Reference.md

 	...!!data ? data : { default: true }
 }
 // order of execution: !! -> : -> ...

+4.1 always end bit wise ops with >>> 0 so the result gets interpreted as unsigned.
+4.2 don't use >>.
+If the left-most bit is 1 it will try to preseve the sign and thus will introduce 1's to the left.
+Always use >>>.
 ```

 ### Type